A compilation of optical starlight polarization catalogs: Summary

 \section{Summary}

 We have compiled a new optical polarization catalog by combining data from 81 publications.
 We have presented a homogeneous stellar polarization catalog with 55,742 measurements (Data product 1).
-We have cross-matched this catalog with \textit{Gaia} EDR3 (Data product 2).
-We present a catalog of combined polarization and stellar distance information for a unique set of sources in \textit{Gaia} EDR3 (Data product 3).
+We have cross-matched this catalog with \textit{Gaia} EDR3 {and have presented} a catalog of combined polarization and stellar distance information for a unique set of sources in \textit{Gaia} EDR3 (Data product {2}).

-To facilitate the discoverability and collection of stellar polarization data in the future, we propose the use of a common tabular format, as presented in Data products 1 and 3.
+To facilitate the discoverability and collection of stellar polarization data in the future, we propose the use of a common tabular format, as presented in Data products 1 and {2}.
 We hope that our compilation will help in standardizing the publication of similar datasets, and that it will be of use to the ISM community at large.

 \acknowledgments

 We thank C. Eswaraiah and A. Chakraborty for sharing machine-readable versions of their data in Bijas et al 2022 and Chakraborty et al 2016, respectively.
 We thank A. Goodman and G. Topasna for providing clarifications on their datasets.
 D.B. and V.P. acknowledge support from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program under the grant agreement No 771282.
 This research has made use of the WEBDA database, operated at the Department of Theoretical Physics and Astrophysics of the Masaryk University.
 This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This work made use of astropy:\footnote{http://www.astropy.org} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy:2013, astropy:2018, astropy:2022}.
 This research has made use of "Aladin sky atlas" developed at CDS, Strasbourg Observatory, France \citep{Aladin}.
 This research has made use of NASA’s Astrophysics Data System.